top of page

 ENVIRONMENTAL SEAL

-Normal air flow causes regulator temperature to drop (expanding gases have a lower temperature.
+Normal airflow causes regulator temperature to drop (expanding gases have a lower temperature.
 Look at what happens when you open a tank fully)

-In extremely cold water, that temperature drop can cause the regulator 1st stage valves to freeze into an open, free flowing position.
+In extremely cold water, that temperature drop can cause the regulator 1st stage valves to freeze into an open, free-flowing position.

 BALANCED REGULATOR Vs UNBALANCED REGULATOR